Updates for Businesses & Employees

-A number of the federal aid proposals, including paid leave, paid sick leave, unemployment benefits, and food aid, passed in the House—with the president’s support—just before 1 a.m. on March 14, 2020.
+A number of the federal aid proposals, including paid leave, unemployment benefits, and food aid, passed in the House—with the president’s support—just before 1 a.m. on March 14, 2020.
 Now, this legislation heads to the Senate.
 On March 18, the president signed a coronavirus relief package that includes paid sick and family leave into law.

 1. Paid leave benefits